-This course will also be taught in Japanese in Tokyo, Japan on March 12-13, 2018.
+A one-day version of this course will also be taught in Japanese in Tokyo, Japan on April 6.
 Learn more and register here.

 Born out of the MIT Media Lab, people analytics, using behavioral data to understand and manage organizations, has fundamentally changed how companies operate.
 This course will provide participants with a foundation in people analytics through discussion and hands-on exercises with real world data and tools.
 There are basic questions that have an impact on businesses that no one can answer.
 How much does the executive team communicate with engineering?
 Is a manager really spending time with their team?
 How often should a salesperson speak with a customer?
 The reason we can’t answer these questions is a lack of data.
 Surveys and consultants are useful, but their shortcomings are evident.
 They’re slow, subjective, and don’t actually measure what happens in the real world.